Jumper may refer to any of the following:

-Jumpers allow the computer to close an electrical circuit, allowing the electricity to flow certain sections of the circuit board.
-Jumpers consist of a set of small pins that can be covered with a small plastic box (jumper block) as shown in the illustration to the right.
-Below the illustration, is a picture of what the jumpers may look like on your motherboard.
+1. Jumpers allow the computer to close an electrical circuit, allowing the electricity to flow on a circuit board and perform a function.
+Jumpers consist of small pins that can be covered with a small plastic box (jumper block), as shown in the illustration.
+Below the illustration is a picture of what jumpers may look like on your motherboard.
 In this example, the jumper is the white block covering two of the three gold pins.
-Also, next to the pins is a silkscreen description of what the pins do, in this case when pins 1-2 are jumped the computer is operating normal, when 2-3 are jumped it is set into configuration mode, and when open the computer will be in recovery mode.
+Next to the pins is a silkscreen description of each pin setting.
+The picture shows pins 1-2 jumped for Normal mode, 2-3 for config mode, and when open (no jumper), the computer is in recovery mode.

-Jumpers are used to configure the settings for computer peripherals such as the motherboard, hard drives, modems, sound cards, and various other components.
-For example, if your motherboard supported intrusion detection, a jumper can be set to enable or disable this feature.
+Jumpers manually configure computer peripherals, such as the motherboard, hard drives, modems, sound cards, and other components.
+For example, if your motherboard supports intrusion detection, a jumper can be set to turn this feature on or off.

-In the past, before Plug and Play, jumpers and dip switches were commonly used to adjust device resources, such as changing what IRQ the device is using.
-Today, most users will not need to adjust any jumpers on their motherboard or expansion cards.
-Usually, most will only encounter jumpers when installing a new drive, such as a hard drive.
-As can be seen in the below picture, ATA (IDE) hard drives have jumpers with three sets of two pins.
-Moving a jumper between each two pins will change the drive from master drive, slave drive, or cable select.
+Before plug and play, jumpers were used to adjust device resources, such as changing what IRQ (interrupt request) the device uses.
+Today, most users don't need to adjust jumpers on their motherboard or expansion cards.
+Usually, you are most likely to encounter jumpers when installing a new drive, such as a hard drive.
+As shown in the picture, ATA (Advanced Technology Attachment) hard drives have jumpers with three sets of two pins.
+Moving a jumper between two pins changes the drive from primary drive, secondary drive, or cable select.

-Tip: Some documentation may refer to setting the jumpers to on, off, closed, or open.
-When a jumper is on or covering at least two pins it is a closed jumper, when a jumper is off, is covering only one pin, or the pins have no jumper it is an open jumper.
+Some documentation may refer to setting the jumpers to on, off, closed, or open.
+When a jumper is on or covers at least two pins, it's a closed jumper.
+When a jumper is off, covering only one pin or the pins have no jumper, it's an open jumper.

-Caution: When changing the jumpers on any device, the device and your computer needs to be turned off.
-In addition, whenever working in a computer or with any electronic device be aware of ESD.
+When changing the jumpers on any device, the device and your computer must be turned off.
+Also, whenever working inside a computer or with any electronic device, be aware of ESD (electrostatic discharge).